 Also, build a skill set that’s worth something.
 One of the reasons I don’t care about money is that I trust my ability to find work.
 Even when I go broke tomorrow, I’ll find a way to get a job the next day.
 I’ve invested years and hundreds of thousands of dollars in my education.

 - Family.
 If you don’t have a family, create one.

 - Friends.
 You can’t be friends with everyone.
 Stick to a few people who also stick to you.

 - Yourself.
 Consciously improve your body and mind.
 Go to bed a little stronger and wiser every night.

 Lastly, don’t try to be something you’re not.
-If you’re an introvert, don’t pretend that you can work in a boiler room.
-If you’re an extrovert, don’t pretend you can work in solitude.
+If you’re an introvert, don’t pretend that you can work in a highly public-presenting job.
+If you’re an extrovert, don’t pretend you can work solo most of the time.

 Stay close to yourself—there’s no point in pushing yourself so badly that your life becomes miserable.

 In the end, we all need comfort: It’s one of our basic needs as human beings.
 But we also need growth.
 So whatever you do, don’t stay in your comfort zone for too long.

 Try to keep moving forward every day: Even if it’s just a tiny step.
 No magic.
 Just consistency.